-- (e.g., desks, doorknobs, handrails, microwave ovens, vending machines, etc.) inside and outside classrooms. - Common area surfaces should be cleaned and disinfected frequently throughout the day. - Student contact surfaces (e.g., desks and equipment) should be cleaned and disinfected between each student/user.
-Restrict sharing of supplies as much as possible. - Students should be provided with an area to store personal items.
+- Hand sanitizer can cause serious harm if ingested.
+Keep out of reach of younger children/students, supervise them during use and place hand sanitizer in monitored areas. - Schools should have procedures that outline cleaning requirements: - Increase frequency of cleaning (removing visible dirt) and disinfection (killing germs) of high-touch areas and equipment (e.g., desks, doorknobs, handrails, microwave ovens, vending machines, etc.) inside and outside classrooms. - Common area surfaces should be cleaned and disinfected frequently throughout the day. - Student contact surfaces (e.g., desks and equipment) should be cleaned and disinfected between each student/user.
+Restrict sharing of supplies as much as possible. - Students should be provided with separated areas to store personal items.
 Individual assigned lockers may be used.
+Scheduling or planning times for locker use to minimize congregating at lockers may also be considered.
 Follow general guidance for cleaning and minimize crowding around lockers. - Disinfectants used must have a Drug Information Number (DIN) and a broad-spectrum virucidal claim OR a virucidal claim against non-enveloped viruses or coronaviruses.
-Alternatively, 1000 ppm bleach solution can be used. - Follow the instructions on the product label to disinfect effectively. - More information on cleaning and disinfection can be accessed in the General Operational Guidance.
+Alternatively, 1000 ppm bleach solution can be used. - o Follow the instructions on the product label to disinfect effectively. - More information on cleaning and disinfection can be accessed in the General Operational Guidance.
 Further recommendations are available in the AHS COVID-19 public health recommendations for environmental cleaning of public facilities. - Water fountains can remain open.
-Mouthpieces of drinking fountains are not a major source of virus transmission and require regular cleaning according to manufacturer recommendations. - Use hand hygiene before and after handling items, including paper tests and assignments. - Items that cannot be cleaned or disinfected between routine use (e.g., paper books) can be stored for 24 hours. - Additional Alberta Health Services resources: - AHS Infection Prevention & Control posters - Hand Washing Posters (AHS) - Poster 1 - Poster 2 - How to Hand Wash (AHS) poster - How to use alcohol-based hand rub/sanitizer (AHS) poster
+Mouthpieces of drinking fountains are not a major source of virus transmission and require regular cleaning according to manufacturer recommendations. - Use hand hygiene before and after handling items, including paper tests and assignments. - Items that cannot be cleaned or disinfected between routine use (e.g., paper books, shared electronics, blocks, crayons, etc.) should be stored for 24 hours between uses. - Additional Alberta Health Services resources: - AHS Infection Prevention & Control posters - Hand Washing Posters (AHS) - Poster 1 - Poster 2